gorati/COS/cos_dm_sparc/README.md

 This repository folder contains an exploratory COS-DM / SPARC rotation-curve prototype.
 It is connected to the COS program as a **phenomenological effective-sector stress test**, not as a direct microscopic derivation of dark matter from COS geometry.

+# COS-DM SPARC

+**COS-DM** stands for **Collapsing Structure Dark-sector / Dark-matter phenomenology**.
+The name denotes an exploratory COS-compatible effective dark-sector program, tested here on SPARC galaxy rotation curves.
+It should not be read as a claim that the COS framework already derives dark matter from its microscopic structure.

 ## Scientific status

 The current package should be read as an exploratory numerical supplement.
 Its main role is to ask what kind of baryon-coupled extra-acceleration law a later COS-compatible effective dark sector would need to reproduce on SPARC rotation curves.